gbif/data-products/sample_event_candidates/README.md

 Initially all datasets in GBIF should be parsed by using a range of keywords that signify a sampling event dataset.
 These can be ['plot', 'transect', 'trap', 'trawl'] (of course there are many others).
 I just used these for the code prototyping.

+The Elastic Search query strategy for identifying sampling event datasets changed from making a query with multiple different sampling protocols inside, to a query of one protocol term at the time and its plural/participle siblings.
+Example ['survey', 'surveys', 'surveying]

 The repository for these terms is this: https://docs.google.com/spreadsheets/d/16lEFzwLVBfjONXGflnLpWre_kDnhrRKdU9hPnmqr_M4/edit#gid=2049077323 (To be expanded)